Migos rapper Takeoff shot, killed in Houston: TMZ

 TMZ is reporting that Takeoff, one-third of the hip-hop group Migos, was killed early Tuesday morning.
 Law enforcement and witnesses said it happened around 2:30 a.m. at a bowling alley.

-Takeoff, whose real name is Kirshnik Khari Ball, and his uncle and groupmate Quavo, whose real name is Quavious Keyate Marshall, were at the bowling alley allegedly playing dice with another group when an altercation broke out and someone opened fire, hitting Takeoff, TMZ reported.
+Takeoff, whose real name is Kirshnik Khari Ball, and groupmate Quavo, whose real name is Quavious Keyate Marshall, were at the bowling alley allegedly playing dice with another group when an altercation broke out and someone opened fire, hitting Takeoff, TMZ reported.

 He was pronounced dead at the scene.
 The media outlet also reported Quavo was not injured.